-The South Plainfield Connector was initially funded by a federal Congestion Mitigation Air Quality (CMAQ) grant, with support from the Town of Plainfield, and is currently funded by the Town of Plainfield, and CIRTA grants issued through the U.S. Federal Transit Administration Section 5307 program, and the Indiana Public Mass Transportation Fund.
+The South Plainfield Connector was initially funded by a federal Congestion Mitigation Air Quality (CMAQ) grant, with support from the Town of Plainfield, and is currently funded by the South Plainfield Economic Improvement District.
+Administrative support is provided by CIRTA with grants issued through the U.S. Federal Transit Administration Section 5307 program and the Indiana Public Mass Transportation Fund.

 POLICY OF NONDISCRIMINATION

 Title VI of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color and national origin in programs and activities receiving Federal financial assistance (42 USC Section 2000d).
 CIRTA is committed to practicing nondiscrimination.
 If you believe you have been subjected to discrimination based on race, color or national origin, you may file a complaint with CIRTA.
 To request more information, call CIRTA at 317.327.7433 or visit our Contact Us page.